OUR STORY.

 A packed restaurant on a Saturday night.
 A day that wouldn’t stop.

-Then one afternoon in the yard, my son Harry — four years old, non-stop, refusing to settle down — pushed it that bit too far.
+Then one afternoon in the yard, my son Harry — four years old, non-stop, refusing to settle — pushed it that bit too far.

 “You’re hardcore Harry,” I said.